dedupeio/dedupeio-web-api-docs/docs/Endpoints.rst

 Sending records to match
 ========================

-.. http:post:: /api/v1/match
+.. http:post:: /api/v1/match/

    Send one record to check for matches against a Dedupe.io project

    :query api_key: user API key
    :query project_id: identifier for project to match against
-   :query object: dictionary of field values for one product (must match data model provided by client)
+   :query object: dictionary of field values for one record.
+This must match the fields you selected when setting up your project.
+All field names will be prefixed with **abs_** lower cased and with no spaces.
    :query num_results: number of results to return (default: 5)
    :query threshold: minimum matching confidence score of results returned